itemis/itemis-blog/CheBlog.md

 ...
 ```

-And inside the root-`pom.xml` of Che
+And inside the Root-POM of Che

 ```
 <dependency>